Frequently Asked Questions

 funds for Christian ministry.
 Each ministry, (such as your favorite), using

 the HarvestLine has an executed "Memorandum of Understanding" .
-The minimum
+The

 percentage of return is clearly lined out in black and white and agreed